danielabar/meblog/src/markdown/rails-dependent-destroy.md

 Test log summary:

 * Calling `destroy/destroy!` on Author model (`has_many` side of relationship) instance works to delete that author *and* also destroys each of the author's books.
 That is, each associated book has its `before_destroy` callback invoked, and then is deleted from the database with a SQL DELETE statement.
-* Calling `delete` on Author model fails on foreign key constraint for author instances that have one or more associated books.
+* Calling `delete` on Author model fails on foreign key constraint for author instances that have one or more associated books. (`delete` on Author model with no books succeeds).
 * Book instances (`belongs_to` side of relationship) can be destroyed or deleted with no errors and this action only affects the book, not the related author.

+Use the `dependent: :destroy` option to support a cascade style delete where a parent model and all its associations can be removed, with the associated models `before_destroy` callbacks invoked for final cleanup.

 ## Scenario 3: Belongs to not specified and Has Many Delete All